Shell Scripting Tricks

 prog 3</path/to/file 4</path/to/other_file

-In other cases, you need a program to continously receive the output of several other programs, but a standard Unix shell pipeline will connect standard outputs to standard inputs, which means that a process cannot more than a single piped input stream.
+In other cases, you need a program to continously receive the output of several other programs, but a standard Unix shell pipeline will connect standard outputs to standard inputs, meaning that a process cannot have more than a single piped input stream.
 You can work around this by having producers write to named pipes (mkfifo), which can be used like files as above, but this results in the hassle and complexity of file system cleanup.
 An alternative is to exploit the file descriptor duplication operator (<&) to copy the standard input file descriptor before starting the next stage of the pipeline.
 The result will be every stage of the pipeline being available in a different file descriptor.
-An demonstration to clarify:
+A demonstration to clarify:

 loop() {